-The Doctoral Forum, as part of the DC-2019 programme, provides a venue for doctoral students from around the world to discuss their dissertation research projects with invited senior researchers and other participating students.
+The Doctoral Forum, as part of the programme for the DCMI 2020 International Conference on Metadata, provides a venue for doctoral students from around the world to discuss their dissertation research projects with invited senior researchers and other participating students.
 As such, the dissertation projects must be in their early stage.
 Dissertation research projects that are close to or have already been finished will not be eligible for participating in this Doctoral Forum.

 The objective of the Doctoral Forum is to help students with their dissertation research plans by providing feedback and general advice.
 Students will present their research in the Doctoral Forum together with fellow doctoral students in a supportive, constructive atmosphere.
 A further objective for this Doctoral Forum is to function as a platform initiating international contacts between doctoral students as well as researchers that may lead to future collaboration.
 A panel of established researchers in the field of metadata and related research domains will review the submissions and comment on the research plans through interactions at the Forum.
-The Doctoral Forum will be a half-day event on September 26, 8:30-12:30 pm [tentative]
+The Doctoral Forum will be a half-day event at the DCMI 2020 conference in Ottawa, Canada, 14-17 September 2020 (exact date and time for the Doctoral Forum to be decided).

-This year the DC-2019 Doctoral Forum will provide financial support in the form of Doctoral Forum Awards for three people:
+This year the DCMI 2020 Doctoral Forum will provide financial support in the form of Doctoral Forum Awards for three people:

 All doctoral students who submitted their application to the Doctoral Forum will be automatically eligible for the award competition.
 The Doctoral Forum Panel will select the three best dissertation research plans for the cash awards.